jamesshore/quixote/src/descriptors/README.md

 * It resolves itself to a Value object: `value()`
 * Optional: It converts primitives to Value objects that are comparable to itself: `convert(arg, type)`
 * It renders itself as a string: `toString()`
-* It is returned from QElement or another descriptor
+* It is returned from QElement or another object
 * Optional: It provides properties or methods that return other descriptors.

 The following explanations use the (as yet fictional) example of a `BackgroundColor` descriptor.
 It represents the `background-color` CSS property.